hartwigmedical/hmftools/README_TARGETED.md

 1. Run Cobalt without a '-target_region' file in tumor-only mode on all applicable samples

-2. Run Amber on applicable samples in tumor-only mode
+2a.
+Run Amber on applicable samples in tumor-only mode
+- set '-tumor_only_min_depth 2' to ensure sufficient read coverage over heterozygous points OR
+2b.
+Set Amber gender in for each applicable sample in sample ID file in step 3

 3. Run the Cobalt normalisation file builder command described below.
 This performs the following steps
 - for each 1K region covering any target region, extract each sample's tumor read count and teh GC profile mappability and GC ratio bucket